Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/krzywinski-similarity-numbers-in-python/README.md

 pi = clean_text_file('/Users/me/my_file_path/pi_million.rtf')
 ```

-The variables of choice are put into an array for easy unpacking later on.
+The variables of choice are put into a list for easy unpacking later on.

 ```python
 var_stack = [e, pi]
 ```

 Now the real work starts.
-We make a dictionary that will hold digit positions, and the digit itself which is similar across all numbers.
-Our list of variables is unpacked element-wise, zipped, and checked for memberwide equality.
+We make a dictionary that will hold digit positions, and the digit itself which is identical across all numbers.
+Our list of variables is unpacked element-wise, zipped, and checked for member-wide equality.
 If so, the dictionary is updated.

 ```python
 similar = {}